isItObservable/Episode-5---PromQL/README.md

 #### Operation
 Let's pick a Counter to utilize the rate function

-let's take the example of the metric : node_disk_io_time_seconds_total
+Let's take the example of the metric: node_disk_io_time_seconds_total
 ```
 rate(node_disk_io_time_seconds_total [5m])
 ```
-let's use a Gauge metric to use histogram_quantile
+Let's use a Gauge metric to use histogram_quantile
-The metric that we could use is : etcd_lease_object_counts_bucket
+The metric that we could use is: etcd_lease_object_counts_bucket
 ```
 histogram_quantile(0.95, sum(rate(etcd_lease_object_counts_bucket[5m])) by (le))
 ```

-count the number of objects created in our cluster we can use for that metrics expose in etcd
+Count the number of objects created in our cluster
+For that, we can use metrics exposed in etcd
 ```
 sum(rate(etcd_object_counts [5m] ) ) by (resource)
 ```

-#### Highlight of an interesting solution : PromLens
+#### Highlight of an interesting solution: PromLens
-If you are not confortable of building your PromQL, there is a solution that will help you designing your Promql :
+If you're not comfortable building your PromQL, there is a solution that will help you design your PromQL:
 [PromLens](https://promlens.com/)
 <p align="center"><img src="/image/promlens.png" width="80%" alt="PromLens Logo" /></p>